Every photographer should know how to take photos in low light. Overcast skies? Windowless rooms? It won’t matter once you have these tips!

 On the other hand, if you shoot weddings, families, seniors, headshots, engagements, newborns or any kind of fun personal projects, you’re eventually going to encounter low light situations.

 The best way to get comfortable is to force yourself to photograph at times when the light isn’t perfect or predictable.
 Practice, practice, practice.
-Experiment with different camera settings to see which ISO, aperture, and shutter speed combinations deliver the best results.
+Experiment with different camera settings to see which ISO, aperture, and shutter speed combinations on your camera deliver the best results.
 Eventually, you’ll move past your preference for “easy” light and you might even enjoy the challenge of low light photography!

 Kristal Bean is a maternity and newborn photographer based in The Woodlands, Texas.
 Her passion is helping women celebrate the beauty of motherhood with a luxury photography experience.
 Kristal is married with three young daughters and one goofy golden retriever.